 Step Four: Office Mails Absentee Ballot

 Upon receipt of the completed Application for an Absentee Ballot from the voter, the application will be verified and processed.
-A ballot will then be sent to the voter via the United States Postal Service First Class Mail to the address the voter listed on his/her application as soon as ballots become available for the election.
+A ballot will then be sent to the voter via the USPS First Class Mail to the address the voter listed on the application as soon as ballots become available.
 Ballots cannot be picked-up from our office, all ballots must be mailed.